SlimeVR/SlimeVR-Docs-Site/src/glossary.md

 A "full reset" is a [session calibration](#session-calibration) that re-orients trackers to have zero rotation in the pitch and roll axes and have the same yaw axis rotation as the head tracker (usually a [VR headset](#vr-headset)), essentially "resetting" (or "zeroing") the "full" orientation.
 This is usually the first calibration used when starting a session with SlimeVR.

+## Mounting reset

+A "mounting reset" (or "reset mounting") is a [session calibration](#session-calibration) that corrects the base orientation of trackers in regards to how they are physically mounted to your body.
+This is usually the second calibration used when starting a session with SlimeVR if the user chooses to use automatic mounting.
+When mounting reset is used, the results of the calibration will override any manually set [mounting orientation](#mounting-orientation).

 ## Yaw reset

 A "yaw reset" is a [session calibration](#session-calibration) that re-orients trackers to have the same yaw axis rotation as the head tracker (usually a [VR headset](#vr-headset)).
 Since this only calibrates the yaw axis, the user can be in any position where the trackers are all facing in their forward orientation with the head tracker.
 This is a calibration mainly used to correct for drift after a subjective amount of time since the last yaw reset or [full reset](#full-reset).